chatdargent/ASA_Linux_Server/README.md

-   Thanks to [https://github.com/scottyhardy](ScottyHardy) for his awesome docker-wine image which served as the basis for this project.
+   Thanks to [Scotty Hardy](https://github.com/scottyhardy) for his awesome docker-wine image which served as the basis for this project.